ma-lalonde/mt5linux/README.md

 A simple package that uses [wine](https://www.winehq.org), [rpyc](https://github.com/tomerfiliba-org/rpyc) and a Python Windows version to allow using [MetaTrader5](https://pypi.org/project/MetaTrader5) on Linux.

+## (Optional) Build
+If the PyPI version does not run on your system (wrong Python or dependencies' versions), run `python -m build wheel` in the safe folder as `setup.py`.

 ## Install

 1. Install [Wine](https://wiki.winehq.org/Download).